Police stand guard at G20 Summit in Toronto, June 25, 2010. REUTERS/Mark Blinch

 In that case police were allowed to arrest and detain individuals without bail, normally a violation of their Charter rights.

-The act defines an emergency as an “urgent or critical situation of a temporary nature” that achieves one, or both, of the following criteria:
+The act defines an emergency as an “urgent or critical situation of a temporary nature” that meets one, or both, of the following criteria: